A powerful earthquake has struck the east coast of the Japanese island Honshu, in the early hours of Tuesday morning, local time.

 Flights flying to and from Sendai Airport, located on the north-eastern coast, have been disrupted, due to the quake.

-The British FCO have issued warnings to British nationals currently in affected areas in Japan: “British nationals in the affected areas should follow the advice of the local authorities and monitor local news and websites for updates.”
+The British FCDO have issued warnings to British nationals currently in affected areas in Japan: “British nationals in the affected areas should follow the advice of the local authorities and monitor local news and websites for updates.”